 We ask: does the world have any precedents for distributed databases at massive scale?
 The answer is yes.
 All large Internet companies, and many small ones, run "big data" distributed databases (DBs), including Facebook, Google, Amazon and Netflix.
-For example, at any given time Netflix might be serving up content making up 35% of the bandwidth of the entire Internet [20].

 Distributed DBs regularly store petabytes (1,000,000 GB) or more worth of content.
 In contrast, the Bitcoin blockchain currently stores 50 GB, the capacity of a modern thumb drive.
-There are initiatives to prevent "blockchain bloat" caused by "dust" or "junk" transactions that "pollute" Bitcoin's 50 GB database [21].
+Despite it's relatively-small data size, members of the Bitcoin community worry that it is getting too big.
+In fact, there are initiatives to prevent "blockchain bloat" caused by "dust" or "junk" transactions that "pollute" Bitcoin's 50 GB database [22].

-In light of petabyte-capacity DBs, it is ironic that a 50 GB database would be concerned by "bloat".
-But let's look at it another way: perhaps distributed DB technology has lessons for blockchain DB design.
+Let's look at it another way: perhaps distributed DB technology has lessons for blockchain DB design.